Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 whereas all others are semiconductor sensors.

 - For type K thermocouples a linearization correction according to the ITS-90 standard is provided.
-This substantially improves the accuracy at extreme temperatures.
+This substantially improves the accuracy below -30 °C and above 600 °C.

-- Writes data in a tab separated value formated text file with ISO 8601 date and time.
-This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.
+- Writes data zo tab separated value table with
+ISO 8601 formatted date and time.
+This is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

-- Logs temperature measurements with its own timer, or, alternatively, records a single data frame, suitable for periodic calls by the cron deamon.
-This example crontab line invokes a data frame recording every 15 minutes:
+- Logs temperature measurements with its own timer, or, preferrably, records a single data frame when called by the Linux cron deamon.
+E. g. this example crontab line invokes a data frame recording every 15 minutes:

 &emsp;&emsp;*/15  * * * *    /home/user_name/bin/1-Wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null